vocdoni/docs/docs/architecture/components/process.md

 }
 ```

-The `nonce` is mandatory if the poll is encrypted.
+- The `nonce` is mandatory if the poll is encrypted.
 Can be omitted otherwise.
+- On encrypted polls, public keys must be used in ascending order.

 #### Petition Sign